Ireland Tour: The Archaeology of Éire

 Day 16: Return to the USA.
 (B)

-$8,995.00 (per person, double occupancy) includes group accommodations based on double occupancy, meals as noted in the itinerary, entry fees to sites named in itinerary and ground transportation as noted.
-Price is based upon the exchange rate for the Euro not going over 1.20.
+$8,995.00 (per person, double occupancy) includes group accommodations based on double occupancy, meals as noted in the itinerary, entry fees to sites named in itinerary and ground transportation as noted, and basic gratuities.
+Price is based upon the exchange rate for the Euro not going over 1.25.
 If the value of the Euro increases, the price of the trip may go up.

 Single Supplement: $995.00.
 Should a roommate be requested and one not be available, the single supplement will be charged.

-Cost Does Not Include: Roundtrip international flights; a donation as outlined below; all lunches; dinners as noted; all beverages; food not on regular menus; passport fees; airport departure taxes; laundry; tips and gratuities; excess baggage charges and other items of a personal nature.
+Cost Does Not Include: Roundtrip international flights; a donation as outlined below; all lunches; dinners as noted; all beverages; food not on regular menus; passport fees; airport departure taxes; laundry; excess baggage charges and other items of a personal nature.

 Fuel Surcharges: Far Horizons must pass on price increases when additional fuel charges are levied.